mixmastamyk/boombox/readme.rst

 Tone Generation
 -------------------

-Tones are generated like this:
+Tones may be generated like so:

 .. code-block:: python